Bathing Beauty (1944)

 There was a huge Latin American craze in Hollywood in the 1940s with stars like Xavier Cugat and Carmen Miranda, films set in Brazil, Mexico, Argentina, etc., and cartoon characters visiting our neighbors to the south.
 This “craze” reflected and influenced trends in music and fashion, but it wasn’t accidental.

 The Latin American infusion in Hollywood films was an extension of the Good Neighbor Policy and part of a coordinated propaganda campaign during WWII led by a government office called the Office of the Coordinator of Inter-American Affairs (OCIAA).
 This office worked with Hollywood to get “positive” depictions of Latin America into the movies.
-That might mean including Xavier Cugat, sending Jane Powell or Betty Grable south in movies like Holiday in Mexico (1946) or Down Argentine Way (1940), respectively, adding a musical number in Spanish or Portuguese, or starring a “Latin Lover” like Ricardo Montalban or Cesar Romero.
+That might mean including Xavier Cugat, sending Jane Powell or Betty Grable south in movies like Nancy Goes to Rio (1946) or Down Argentine Way (1940), respectively, adding a musical number in Spanish or Portuguese, or starring a “Latin Lover” like Ricardo Montalban or Cesar Romero.

 Or dressing Esther Williams in a matador-esque bathing suit cover-up.

 Besides Bathing Beauty, some of Esther Williams’ other films show the influence of the Good Neighbor/Latin craze; for instance, in Neptune’s Daughter, she’s paired with Montalban who plays a South American polo player, and in Fiesta (1947) she’s cast as Montalban’s twin sister in Mexico!

 Steve asks Carlos to really sing his heart out to Caroline (Esther Williams) as soon as she appears.
 Steve is a songwriter who has penned a special song, “Te Quiero Juste” or “Magic is the Moonlight” for Carlos to sing to Caroline.